OPS-E2E-PPE/VBA-Docs/excel/Concepts/Events-WorksheetFunctions-Shapes/using-excel-worksheet-functions-in-visual-basic.md

 keywords: vbaxl10.chm81924
 f1_keywords:
 - vbaxl10.chm81924
-ms.prod: excel
 ms.assetid: 46e6ba32-8a58-509c-03e8-a23c41b0a400
 ms.date: 11/13/2018
-localization_priority: Priority
+ms.localizationpriority: high
 ---

 # Using Excel worksheet functions in Visual Basic

-You can use most Microsoft Excel worksheet functions in your Visual Basic statements.
+Use most Microsoft Excel worksheet functions in your Visual Basic statements.
 For a list of the worksheet functions you can use, see [List of worksheet functions available to Visual Basic](list-of-worksheet-functions-available-to-visual-basic.md).

 > [!NOTE]
 > Some worksheet functions are not useful in Visual Basic.
 For example, the **Concatenate** function is not needed because in Visual Basic you can use the **&** operator to join multiple text values.